Sorooshi/KEFRiN/README.md

 Note that the above method for calling our proposed algorithms requires the dataset to in .pickle format as provided in the data directory.

-For generating similar synthetic data sets, One should call "synthetic_data_generator.py" as this is demonstrated in Jupyter notebook "MediumSize_synthetic_data.ipynb".
+For generating similar synthetic data sets, One should call "synthetic_data_generator.py" as this is demonstrated in Jupyter notebook "generate_synthetic_data.ipynb".